 This route explores the backcountry including northern hardwood forests of oak, maple and basswood and boreal forests of pine, spruce, cedar, aspen and birch.
 Watch for deer and moose on this narrow winding road.
 As an option, head north and follow MN Hwy 1 to Finland for lunch, then return to Hwy 61 on Co Rd where the final few miles of descent is rather impressive.
 All roads are paved.

-From mile marker 50.9 on Hwy 61 in Beaver Bay, turn north on the Lake Lake Road/Co Rd 4 for 3.2 miles, when the road Ts, turn left to stay on the Lax Lake Road/Co Rd 4/Scenic Hwy 11 for 2.0 miles, turn right on Lax Lake Rd for 6.7 miles.
+From mile marker 50.9 on Hwy 61 in Beaver Bay, turn north on the Lax Lake Road/Co Rd 4 for 3.2 miles, when the road comes to a T, turn left to stay on the Lax Lake Road/Co Rd 4/Scenic Hwy 11 for 2.0 miles, turn right on Lax Lake Rd for 6.7 miles.
 Return to Hwy 61 via MN Hwy 1 by turning south/making a right for 4.3 miles.
 Turn southwest on Hwy 61 for 8.6 miles to return to your starting spot.

 Option – Head north to Finland MN and return to Hwy 61 in Little Marais.
 When you reach Hwy 1 from the Lax Lake Rd, turn north/left for 1.7 miles to Co Rd 6.
 Turn south/right on Co Rd for 7 miles to Hwy 61.
 It is 14.4 miles back to Beaver Bay.
 Overall trip is 35 miles.